-Why ?
+Why?
 Because the nature of the business itself is such that insurers share an open relationship with their peers.
 To place a complex commercial risk, a broker reaches out to multiple insurers.
-The broker does a price comparison and finally structures the policy such that it makes most sense to the paying customer.
-Competition is inherent in the business and using the same tech stack or not does not change anything.
+The broker does a price comparison and finally structures the policy such that it makes the most sense to the paying customer.
+Competition is inherent in the business and using the same tech stack or not does change anything.

 The 2 primary promises of Blockchain are: